 - The holding company A itself hold the capital share of subsidiary company B or B has its subsidiary company C then A has control over C automatically.

 - The reason behind creating a Holding company

-- The formation this kind of company structure have a number of reasons such as
+- The formation of this kind of company structure has a number of reasons such as

-- When an international or Indian company setup subsidiary company, it would have better control and unity of other subsidiary company.
+- When an international or Indian company set up a subsidiary company, it would have better control and unity of other subsidiary company.